Mingkai14/DDGWizard/Docs/Installation_Guide.rst

    <div style="text-align: justify;">
    <h4>3.
 Configure Modeller</h4>
    <p></p>
-   The Modeller is software used to generate mutation structures of PDB files.
+   The Modeller is software used to generate mutation structures of <span class="keyword-highlight">PDB</span> files.
    <p></p>
    It was already installed when creating Conda environment.
 But to allow our program to use it, you need to have a license of the Modeller and configure it.
    <p></p>